Lend your support to MCCL by making an online donation today! Donations to MCCL's Education Fund are tax deductible.

 Time magazine says abortionists are losing the battle.

 Assisted suicide looms as a tangible threat to Minnesotans.
-Even as our law that prohibits assisting suicide has led to convictions in two recent court cases, efforts are underway to overturn that law.
+Our law that prohibits assisting suicide has been upheld in two recent court cases, but even so, efforts are underway to overturn that law.

 A bill to legalize assisted suicide was introduced in the 2015 legislative session.
-Author Sen. Chris Eaton plans to promote her bill with meetings across the state this summer.
+Author Sen. Chris Eaton is promoting her bill in meetings across the state.

 MCCL has always opposed legalized assisted suicide.
-The threats of coercion and abuse, suicide contagion, misdiagnoses, carelessness and PTSD among survivors make the practice of assisted suicide too dangerous.
-Vulnerable people struggling with illness and disability need support and care, not help to kill themselves.
+The threats of coercion and abuse, suicide contagion, misdiagnoses, carelessness and trauma among survivors make the practice of assisted suicide too dangerous.
+People struggling with illness and disability need support and care, not help to kill themselves.

 To further understand these dangers, see our assisted suicide web page, brochure and our contagion white paper.